noiseprotocol/noise_spec/noise.md

 10.3.
 Rekey
 -----------
 Parties might wish to periodically call the `Rekey()` function on their transport cipherstates, so that a compromise of cipherstate keys will not decrypt older messages.
+Periodic rekey might also be used to reduce the volume of data encrypted under a single cipher key (though this is usually not important with good ciphers; see the discussion on `AESGCM` data volumes in [Section 14](#security-considerations) for more discussion).

 It is up to to the application if and when to perform rekey.
 For example: